Science On a Sphere

 Science On a Sphere (SOS) is a spherical projection system created by the United States National Oceanic and Atmospheric Administration (NOAA).
-It presents high-resolution video on a suspended globe rather than a flat screen, with the aim of better representing global phenomena.
-Animated images of atmospheric storms, climate change, and ocean temperature can be shown on the sphere to explain these complex environmental processes.
-SOS systems are most frequently installed in science museums, universities, zoos, and research institutions, although new and novel uses for these systems in a variety of presentation spaces and contexts are starting to emerge.
+It displays high-resolution video on a suspended globe with the aim of better representing global phenomena.
+Animated images of atmospheric storms, climate change, and ocean temperature can be displayed on the sphere to display environmental processes.
+SOS systems are most frequently installed in science museums, universities, zoos, and research institutions.

-The system has been installed in more than 130 locations worldwide.

 History

-SOS was invented by Alexander E. MacDonald, the former director of the Earth System Research Laboratory.
+SOS was invented by Alexander E. MacDonald, the former director of the Earth System Research Laboratories.
 MacDonald devised the original idea for SOS in 1995.
 A team of NOAA staff wrote the SOS software and developed the SOS hardware and system architecture.
-This work enabled MacDonald's invention to move out from the laboratory.
 A patent was awarded to NOAA for Science On a Sphere in August 2005.

 Configuration

 SOS uses many off-the-shelf hardware and software components.
-A spherical screen covered in ordinary latex paint hangs suspended in the center of a projection space.
+A spherical screen covered in ordinary latex paint hangs suspended in the center of the projection space.
 The screen is inert; it neither moves nor has any electronic parts.
-Surrounding the screen are four video projectors, positioned around the screen.
-Each projector is responsible for one quadrant of screen space.
+Surrounding the screen are four video projectors, with each projector responsible for one quadrant of screen space.
 One CPU is used to control the system.
 The SOS software runs on Linux.

 The sphere

-The carbon fiber sphere is 68 in in diameter.
-Other sphere sizes are possible.
-The 68" sphere with a single seam at the equator weighs under 50 lb.
+The carbon fiber sphere is 68 in in diameter and weighs under 50 lb.
 The sphere is attached to the ceiling or suspension structure with a three-point suspension system to hold the sphere in place and reduce lateral movement and blurring.

 Projectors

-The system requires high quality, bright, long duty cycle projectors generally permanently installed in board rooms and high end home theaters rather than smaller portable and consumer models to endure the requirements of 8–10 hours per day, 7 days per week of most public displays.
+The system requires high quality, bright, long-duty cycle projectors, rather than smaller portable and consumer models to endure the requirements of 8–10 hours per day, 7 days per week of most public displays.

 Computer hardware

-The computer hardware used for SOS is constantly evolving based on what is available on the market.
-The newest configuration uses one Ubuntu Linux computer with NVIDIA Quadro graphics cards, and an iPad app to control the Science On a Sphere.
-Previous versions used five Red Hat Linux computers.
+The newest configuration uses one Ubuntu Linux computer with NVIDIA Quadro graphics cards, and an iPad app to control the system.